Victorian Volcanic Plain grasslands

 The Victorian Volcanic Plain Grasslands are a critically endangered temperate grasslands that occur in the Australian state of Victoria, stretching from Hamilton in the northwest to the city of Melbourne.
 Part of the Southern Volcanic Plain and bordering the Gippsland Plains Grassy Woodland to the east, the grasslands sit on Cainozoic volcanic deposits.
-In 2011, the Victorian Government had reserved 15,000 hectares of land to protect the critically endangered community.
+In 2011, the Victoria State Government had reserved 15,000 hectares of land to protect the critically endangered community.
 Only less than 5% of the pre-European concentration of the grasslands remain.

 Geography

 The Victorian grasslands stretch 350 km west, from Melbourne (around Doreen) in the east, to Portland in the southwest, reaching the border of South Australia, on a flat to mildly undulating country at low altitudes, where they feature a belt around 100 km wide, covering approximately 20,000 square kilometres.
 The soils in the grassland are susceptible to cracking during drought and being miry in wet periods.
 Grazing and bushfires have an impact as well.
 The grasslands also include the Natural Damp Grassland of the Victorian Coastal Plains.

 The grasslands were once a large vegetation zone on the volcanic plain, but they have since been reduced to a small, highly divided remnants in a landscape that has been mostly cleared for agriculture.
 The area is dominated tussock grass alongside wildflowers (which make up 50% of the total landcover), with very few trees and shrubs.
 The grasslands feature dry warm summers and cool, wet winters.
 Annual rainfall ranges from 400 mm to 1000 mm a year.